jgchoti/studynote/design/README.md

 # Study Notes - Design

-This comprehensive study guide delves into various aspects of design, providing a foundation for understanding key concepts.
+This comprehensive study note delves into various aspects of design, providing a foundation for understanding key concepts.

 ## Table of Contents